Families: What to Know

 Family therapy is available if the patient and family members both agree.
 If your loved one is interested in connecting with you or other family members during treatment, they may facilitate a Skype or telephone meeting through their therapist.

-Can I Visit Laguna Treatment Hospital?
+Can I Visit Laguna Treatment Center?

 Can I Bring Gifts or Items to My Loved One?